Cheshulko/Rust-genetic-rs/README.md

 # Rust-Genetic

-In this work, I suggest considering the implementation of a prototype genetic algorithm for the traveling salesman problem using the Rust programming language.
+This project presents a prototype genetic algorithm for the Traveling Salesman Problem (TSP) implemented in Rust.

-The diploma thesis proposes the implementation of a flexible, parameterized genetic algorithm for finding optimal solutions to the traveling salesman problem, as well as a subprogram for visualizing the process of finding such solutions.
+The diploma thesis proposes implementing a flexible, parameterized genetic algorithm to find near‑optimal solutions for the TSP, together with a tool to visualize the search process.

-The developed algorithm can be used to investigate and solve other NP-complex problems with a given accuracy.
-Each probability of genetic transition is parameterized and can be conveniently tuned to a specific problem.
+The developed algorithm can be adapted to investigate and solve other NP‑hard problems to a specified accuracy.
+Each genetic operation probability is parameterized and can be tuned conveniently for a particular problem.

-I developed a system of step-by-step visualization for each population generation and a visualization of the fitness function of each generation.
-This makes it easy to visually control the evolution of each generation of the genetic algorithm iteration and select parameters for a more accurate solution of the problem.
+I implemented step‑by‑step visualization for each population generation and visualization of the fitness function across generations.
+This makes it easy to visually monitor the evolution of the population and to select parameters for improved solution accuracy.

 # To run